What is Online Reputation Management? Everything You Need to Know for 2024

 Find the parts of your customer journey where you know your customer is delighted, and then subtly ask (like including a social share link).”

-Modern-age customers heavily rely on online reviews when making a purchase choice, but there’s also an SEO aspect to this.
+Modern-age customers rely heavily on online reviews when purchasing, but there’s also an SEO aspect.
 Your brand’s online positive reputation can impact your rankings on Google.

 Google confirmed that its algorithms are wired to downrank websites that provide a poor customer experience, and negative customer reviews signify this pattern.